 Children living in rural communities face numerous challenges including lack of space in classrooms, shortage of learning materials and large teacher to student ratio.
 Add to this, children often start primary school after the age of six, children with disabilities face exclusion, poor quality teachers, gender inequality and the risk of gender-based violence in and on the way to and from school.
 These challenges lead to high dropout rates and low levels of completion and progression to secondary school.

 Poverty, malnutrition, water sanitation and hygiene, and HIV and AIDS are all challenges that affect the education system and prevent children, especially girls, from completing their education and reaching their full potential.

-Over the past 10 years DATUM FOUNDATION have assisted with and completed the building of twelve schools including one library.
+Over the past 10 years DATUM FOUNDATION have assisted with and completed the building of twelve schools including two libraries.
 Working in partnership with local organisations and people to identify communities in need of support.
 We train people to learn the skills needed to construct a building, involving the whole community.